frePPLe/frepple/doc/user-guide/modeling-wizard/purchasing/purchase-orders.rst

 ================ ================= ===========================================================
-status           non-empty string  For confirmed purchase orders, the status should be "confirmed". item             item              The item purchased from that supplier. location         location          The model location where the items will be received. supplier         supplier          The supplier the items are purchased from. end date         Date              The date of the purchase order delivery. quantity         number            The quantity delivered.
+status           non-empty string  For confirmed purchase orders, the status should be "confirmed". item             item              The item purchased from that supplier. location         location          The location where the items will be received. supplier         supplier          The supplier the items are purchased from. end date         Date              The date of the purchase order delivery. quantity         number            The ordered quantity.
 ================ ================= ===========================================================

 .. rubric:: Advanced topics